-At the bottom of this page, you will find links to the current Diversion Program guidelines and application forms in PDF format.
-The guidelines packet describes what the Diversion Program is; its effect on a criminal case; which persons are is eligible; and, how to apply.
+At the bottom of this page, you will find a link to the current Diversion Program application in PDF format.
+The packet describes what the Diversion Program is; its effect on a criminal case; which persons are is eligible; and, how to apply.

 Currently the Jefferson County Attorney’s Office considers diversions for the following types of criminal cases:

 (3) Juvenile Offender (for Defendant’s under the age of 18)

 (5) Driving Under the Influence - First Offense